France 4: Brand history

 Culturebox was initially launched as a website in October 2008 by France 3 as a cultural platform, offering on the internet a selection of subjects broadcast on the channel's national and regional news editions.
 On 19 June 2013, the website became the cultural platform of the France Télévisions group, changing its content to offering shows (theatre plays & concerts); some of which were broadcast live.
 In 2016, following the launch of the television channel France Info, a program devoted to cultural news was launched under the name of Culturebox, and presented by Leïla Kaddour-Boudadi.

 Broadcast

 On 1 February 2021 at 8:35pm, Culturebox was launched as a separate channel in mainland France taking the EPG position of France Ô, closed a few months before.
 The channel was available on channel 19 in terrestrial in mainland France only.
 France 4 and France Info were downgraded to SD to make room on the multiplex.

 After this initial run ended, the Minister of Culture announced an extension of the channel as a time-share during the evenings on France 4, which returned to HD on terrestrial.
-Culturebox has been shown each evening, since 3 May 2021.